The Legend of Zelda: Link's Awakening: Release

 To support the North American release of Link's Awakening, Nintendo sponsored a crosscountry train competition called the Zelda Whistle Stop Tour.
 The event, which lasted three days, allowed select players to test Link's Awakening in a timed race to complete the game.
 The event was meant not only to showcase the game, but also the Game Boy's superior battery life and portability, the latter of which was critical to the accessibility of a portable Zelda title.
 The company-owned magazine Nintendo Power published a guide to the game's first three areas in its July 1993 issue.

 In 1998, to promote the launch of the Game Boy Color, Nintendo re-released Link's Awakening as The Legend of Zelda: Link's Awakening DX.
 It features fully colorized graphics and is backward compatible with the original Game Boy.
 Link's Awakening DX contains a new optional dungeon, with unique enemies and puzzles based on color (due to this, the dungeon cannot be accessed on the earlier non-color Game Boy models).
 After completing the dungeon, the player may choose to receive either a red or blue tunic, which increase attack and defense, respectively.
-The DX version also allows players to take photos after the player visits a camera shop, its owner will appear in certain locations throughout the game.
+The DX version also allows players to take photos after the player visits a camera shop; its owner will appear in certain locations throughout the game.
 A total of twelve photos can be taken, which may be viewed at the shop, or printed with the Game Boy Printer accessory.
 For Link's Awakening DX, Tezuka returned as project supervisor, with Yoshinori Tsuchiyama as the new director.
 Nobuo Matsumiya collaborated with Tsuchiyama on applying changes to the original script; for example, hint messages were added to the boss battles.
 For the new dungeon, Yuichi Ozaki created a musical piece based on Kondo's dungeon theme from the original The Legend of Zelda.

+Remakes

-Nintendo later re-released DX version on the Virtual Console of the Nintendo 3DS on June 2011.
+Nintendo later re-released the DX version on the Virtual Console of the Nintendo 3DS in June 2011.
 In July 2013, Link's Awakening DX was offered as one of several Virtual Console games which "elite status" members of the North America Club Nintendo could redeem as a free gift.
 A high-definition remake was developed by Grezzo and released for the Nintendo Switch on September 20, 2019.

 Link's Awakening was included in a Zelda-themed Game & Watch console alongside The Legend of Zelda and Zelda II: The Adventure of Link.
 It was released on November 12, 2021.